 VA offers life insurance programs that provide financial security and peace of mind for service members, Veterans, and their families.
 These insurance programs have specific eligibility criteria, insurance terms, and application processes.
 But how do you know if you’re eligible, and how do you apply?

-A picture is worth 1,000 words.
-To illustrate that point, the image to the left provides a simple explanation of each of VA’s insurance programs.
+The image at left provides a simple explanation for each of VA’s insurance programs.
 There’s an interactive version of it here.
-Using this interactive graphics, it’s now easier than ever to find out if you’re eligible for a VA insurance program.
-You’ll find illustrations that depict the VA life insurance program at large and individualized eligibility timelines for each program, so that you can ensure you don’t miss out on applying for the benefit that best suits you and your family.
+Using these interactive graphics, it’s now easier than ever to find out if you’re eligible for a VA insurance program.

 So, which program is right for you?

-As you can see, VA offers a number of life insurance programs, and each accommodates a different group of Veterans and Servicemembers and their families.
-If you have additional eligibility questions, please let us know in the comments below.
+As you can see, VA offers a number of life insurance programs, and each accommodates a different group of Veterans and service members, as well as their families.